Article written by Elisa

 Plage Notre Dame, Porquerolles Island

-Plage Notre Dame (Our Lady Beach), on Porquerolles Island, is one of the most beautiful beaches on the French Riviera and, paradoxically, one of the French Riviera beaches that sees lesser crowds on this list.
+Plage Notre Dame (Our Lady Beach), on Porquerolles Island, is one of the most beautiful beaches on the French Riviera and, paradoxically, one of the beaches that see fewer crowds on this list.

 The water in this piece of paradise is turquoise and shallow for the first 300 m, so it is perfect for families with little kids.
 The beach is 800 m long, sandy, and surrounded by pine and eucalyptus trees.
 Plage Notre Dame is not only beautiful, but it also smells good!

-The best time to visit Notre Dame beach is during late spring when the surrounding trees are in full bloom.
-If possible, avoid August, the only month when the beach sees the crowds.
+The best time to visit Notre Dame Beach is late spring when the surrounding trees are in full bloom.
+If possible, avoid August, the only month when the beach sees crowds.

-Porquerolles Island is one of the most beautiful French islands, part of the Hyères archipelago.
-It is possible to travel to Porquerolles Island by ferry from the harbors of Tour Fondue or Toulon.
+Porquerolles Island is one of the most beautiful French islands.
+It is part of the Hyères archipelago and can be reached by ferry from the harbors of Tour Fondue or Toulon.

 Click here to book your stay in Porquerolles